bruceiv/pegll/examples/Calc/Calc.md

 #### *Copyright and Licensing Information :* See end of file.

 ###  **GENERAL DESCRIPTION**
-An originally Egg Parsing grammar created by Dr. Aaron Moss ported into the GoGLL grammar to test a simple calculator.
-Modification of `Calc` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/Calc.egg) to calculate based on given inputs.
+An originally Egg Parsing grammar created by Aaron Moss ported into the GoGLL grammar to test a simple calculator.
+Modification of `calc` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/Calc.egg) to calculate based on given inputs.

 ### **`Calc` Grammar Guide**
 NEED TO FINISH ONE GRAMMAR IS WORKING

  See the [grammar for details.](../../gogll.md)
 ```
-package "Calc"
+package "calc"

 expr :  _ sum ;